Flootah/critical_path_procedures/README.md

 ### Description, in english
 This algorithm simulates the completion of a project by executing subtasks that each require a certain amount of time to finish.
-These tasks are input into the algorithm, each with a name (any positive number),a time required to complete (given as a number), and the names of any prerequisite tasks (such that these tasks must be completed before this task begins).
+These tasks are input into the algorithm, each with a name (any positive number), a time required to complete (given as a number), and the names of any prerequisite tasks (such that these tasks must be completed before this task begins).

 The format for this input would be in a text file, with the following format: